Pairing Wine with Summer Fruits and Vegetables

 Aside from the voluble variables, there are some solid rules of thumb to follow.
 They read a lot like wine rules for poultry and meat pairings.
 That is to say that “generally this with that“ wine pairings:

-• The lighter the color of the produce, the lighter the style of wine should be.
+• The lighter the color of the produce, the lighter the style of the wine should be.

 • Mind you, while this doesn’t mean that food and wine colors have to match, usually lighter colored wines do match up better with lighter colored foods.
 The same goes for the deeper spectrum end of the rainbow.